solojh/Spring-Boot-CRUD-Java-/README.md

 In this tutorial, you will learn to implement the User module with CRUD operations (Create, Retrieve, Update, and Delete).

 ## Software Programs Required
-Java Development Kit (OpenJDK)
+-Java Development Kit (OpenJDK)
-IntelliJ IDEA Ultimate
+-IntelliJ IDEA Ultimate
-MySQL Community Server
+-MySQL Community Server
-MySQL Workbench
+-MySQL Workbench